class 6 lesson plan

 Holdings and Stacks Maintenance

-This chapter provides an overview about integrating collection care into circulation and stacks maintenance.
-Discussing how to examine materials and identify those that require preservation attention, this section introduces a proposed workflow for preservation and techniques to prolong the circulation life of collections.
+This chapter provides an overview about integrating collections care into circulation and stacks maintenance.
+Discussing how to examine materials and identify those that require preservation attention, this section introduces a proposed work flow for preservation and techniques to prolong the circulation life of collections.

 Ritzenthaler, Mary Lynn.
 “Preservation of Archival Records: Holdings Maintenance at the National Archives.”
 Technical Information Paper Number 6, 1990.